Staffwerke/vm-babysitter/README.md

 The service needs full access to ALL VM's disk images to be backed up, from inside the container.
 There is no canonical rule about this, but the point is to mount the folder that contains all disk images of VMs inside, or add different mounts if disk images are spread in different (and unrelated) places.

-If, for example all disk images are located in '/mnt/user/VMs', a mountpoint should be:
+If, for example all disk images are located in '/mnt/user/VMs', a mount point should be:

 ```
     -v /mnt/user/vms:/mnt/user/vms
 ```

-Replicating host path exacty inside the container.
+Replicating host path exactly inside the container.
 More mounts can be added as needed.
 As these paths will be searched via libvirt API during execution, if any disk image isn't found or r/w issues are detected, the container will fail.

 ### System, libvirt, and virtnbdbackup sockets:

 VM-Babysitter uses self provisioned tools for all operations, however it needs access to sockets on the host where it's running (specially for libvirt's API) or it won't be able to work at all.
-Therefore, the followng mountpoints are needed:
+Therefore, the following mount points are needed:

 Required for Virtnbdbackup (all operating systems):